OpenNMT/opennmt.github.io/FAQ.md

 ### Where can I get training data for translation?

-Try the [OPUS](http://opus.lingfil.uu.se/) project.
-An open-source collection of parallel corpora.
+Try the [OPUS](http://opus.lingfil.uu.se/) project, an open-source collection of parallel corpora.
 After stripping XML tags, you should be able to use the raw files directly in OpenNMT.

 ### I am interested in other seq2seq-like problems such as summarization, dialogue, tree-generation.
 Can OpenNMT work for these?

 Yes.
-OpenNMT is a general-purpose attention-based seq2seq system.
+OpenNMT is a general-purpose attention-based sequence to sequence system.
 There is very little code that is translation specific, and so it should be effective for many of these applications.

 For the case of summarization, OpenNMT has been shown to be more effective than neural systems like [NAMAS](https://github.com/facebook/NAMAS), and will be supported going forward.
 See the [OpenNMT-py models](/Models-py) page for a pretrained summarization system on the Gigaword dataset.